Summer School 2020

 Our keynote talks

-Catherine is Advisor for Liturgy and Music in Arundel and Brighton Diocese, organist at St John’s Cathedral, Portsmouth and a member of the Collegeville Composers Group.
+Catherine is Advisor for Liturgy and Music in Arundel and Brighton diocese, organist at St John’s Cathedral, Portsmouth and a member of the Collegeville Composers Group.
+Paul is an internationally known liturgist, organist, choral conductor, author, speaker and composer of the official Vatican Hymn for the Holy Year of Mercy.

 ‘Big Sings’, Bar and traditional social events.